jrpotter/notebook/notes/calculus/integrals.md

 %%ANKI
 Basic
 The linearity property is immediately derived from what other two properties?
-Back: The additive property w.r.t. the integrand and homogeneousness.
+Back: The additive property w.r.t. the integrand and vertical scaling.
 Reference: Tom M. Apostol, _Calculus, Vol. 1: One-Variable Calculus, with an Introduction to Linear Algebra_, 2nd ed.
 (New York: Wiley, 1980).
 <!--ID: 1734814463710-->
 END%%

 %%ANKI
 Cloze
-The {linearity} property of integrals is an immediate consequence of {additivity w.r.t the integrand} and {homogenousness}.
+The {linearity} property of integrals follows from the {additivity w.r.t the integrand} property and the {homogenous} property.
 Reference: Tom M. Apostol, _Calculus, Vol. 1: One-Variable Calculus, with an Introduction to Linear Algebra_, 2nd ed.
 (New York: Wiley, 1980).
 <!--ID: 1734814463693-->
 END%%